 This Japanese-Spanish tapas restaurant located in Cambridge makes healthy synonymous with exciting, bold flavors, and creativity.
 Pagu's menu has a section dedicated to vegetables prepared a variety of different ways—charred, raw, or A La Plantxa.
 Other popular options include the Chicken Katsu with brown rice or the Campfire Cedar Cod.
 You'll want to check out their latest addition to the menu: Butternut Squash Salad with roasted squash purée, verjus, and pistachio.

-The Envoy Hotel has recently become known for its Lookout Rooftop bar thanks to its views of the city, but this property is also home to the Outlook Kitchen & Bar, located on the first floor.
+The Envoy Hotel has become known for its Lookout Rooftop bar thanks to its views of the city, but this property is also home to the Outlook Kitchen & Bar, located on the first floor.
 This restaurant has an open-kitchen layout with dining room seating, along with a seasonal patio.
 Outlook, which is led by Food Network’s Chopped Champion Executive Chef Tatiana Rosana, offers regionally inspired, locally sourced cuisine featuring a broad range of flavors and seasonal ingredients.
 Try the Georges Bank Scallops, Warm Weather Pappardelle Pasta or Cognac Mac and Cheese.
 You can also enjoy handmade craft cocktails and micro brews, small batch bourbons, and plenty of wine options.